-The Traffic Records Program will continue efforts to reduce the backlog and improve the accuracy of data.
+The Program will continue efforts to reduce the backlog and improve the accuracy of data.
 This will be accomplished through two projects.
-One is to continue the paperless system by using a computer image of the crash report for review and data entry.
-Another project that is underway to continue capturing a portion of the data that is uploaded by the troopers and other law enforcement officers through the TraCS system.
+One to continue the paperless system by using a computer image of the crash report for review and data entry.
+Another project will continue capturing a portion of the data that is uploaded by the troopers and other law enforcement officers through the TraCS system.